Symmetric Assembly Puzzles are Hard, Beyond a Few Pieces: Constant Number of Pieces

 We now describe the subset of $\mathbb{R}^m$ where intersection occurs between two pieces that are not connected in $T$.
 If two pieces in a configuration overlap, by continuity there exist two edges $e_P$ and $e_Q$ from two distinct pieces $P$ and $Q$ that also intersect.
 The positions of $e_P$ and $e_Q$ are translations parameterized by a point in $\mathcal{C}_T$ and the region in which the two edges intersect is a convex region $\mathcal{X}_T\{e_P,e_Q\}\subset\mathbb{R}^m$ bounded by four hyperplanes forming the $m$-dimensional parallelogram representing the intersection of the two edges.
 For each $O(n^2)$ pair of edges from distinct pieces that are not connected, we can subtract each $\mathcal{X}_T\{e_P,e_Q\}$ from $\mathcal{C}_T$ to form $\mathcal{C}'_T$.

-If $\mathcal{C}'_T$ contains any point in its interior, then there exists a symmetric assembly since it will be a point in the configuration space avoiding overlap between pieces.
-However, the boundary of $\mathcal{C}'_T$ may contain configurations that are weakly simple as the boundaries of each $\mathcal{I}_T$ not between two pieces in $\mathcal{R}_T$ and the boundaries of each $\mathcal{X}_T$ all correspond to configurations containing non-simple touching between pieces.
-Thus we require $\mathcal{C}'_T$ to have a point on its interior unless all pieces exist in $R_T$, where $\mathcal{C}'_T$ may be a single point corresponding to a symmetric assembly.
+If $\mathcal{C}'_T$ is empty, there will certainly be no symmetric assembly satisfying Case 3.
+If $\mathcal{C}'_T$ is a single point, tree $T$ places all pieces in the trunk $\mathcal{R}$ to form a symmetric assembly.
+Lastly, if $\mathcal{C}'_T$ is non-empty and contains a point in its interior, then there exists a symmetric assembly because it will be a point in the configuration space avoiding overlap between pieces.
+Points on the boundary of $\mathcal{C}'_T$ correspond to configurations that are non-simple (the symmetric assembly is not homeomorphic to a disc), as the boundaries of each $\mathcal{I}_T$ not between two pieces in $\mathcal{R}$ and the boundaries of each $\mathcal{X}_T$ correspond to configurations which produces a hole in the assembly or a cycle in the connection graph.
+Thus, if $\puz$ has a symmetric assembly satisfying Case 3, $\mathcal{C}'_T$ will have a point on its interior or be a single point.

 Consider the function \three described in Algorithm~1.